 In 2019, the World Health Organization officially recognized burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 It’s not just older, office-bound generations that are feeling it.
 Millennials are experiencing burnout at an alarmingly high rate.
 Gen Z is worried about work-life balance when most of them aren’t even in the workforce yet.
 Yikes.

-The response to all that?
+The response to all that stress?
 Self-care.

 It was born out of necessity.
 Self-care is a loophole in our ultra-productive culture.
 It’s a magical term that gives us the go-ahead to pause without feeling guilty.
 Because self-care is so much more than taking a break — it’s a practice.
 And our culture loves practice.